OctopusDeploy/blog/blog/2022-04/dora-metrics/index.md

 In 2009, inspired by [John Allspaw and Paul Hammonds’ talk at Velocity](https://www.youtube.com/watch?v=LdOe18KhtT4), Patrick Debois organized a conference.
 In homage to John and Paul, Patrick called his conference “DevOps Days”.
 In doing so, he unintentionally gave a broad and fragmented coalition of geeks a unified name and identity.
 “DevOps” was now a thing… But it was notoriously hard to define.

 A passionate and diverse community of tech folks [had converged](https://itrevolution.com/the-convergence-of-devops/).
-They agreed on some broad ideas (covering a variety of topics) but they struggled to concisely articulate them as a single thing.
-It’s hard to neatly tie so many ideas about Culture, automation, lean IT, metrics, and sharing into a short and focused elevator pitch.
+They agreed on some broad ideas (covering a variety of topics) but struggled to concisely articulate them as a single thing.
+It’s hard to neatly tie so many ideas about culture, automation, lean IT, metrics, and sharing into a short and focused elevator pitch.

 Making matters worse, public perception was… mixed.
-To some observers, this fledgling movement came across as naïve and dangerous.
+To some, this fledgling movement came across as naïve and dangerous.
 These DevOps hippies were actively promoting that developers should push directly to production!
 In the early days, not a lot of senior folks in “serious” businesses took these DevOps pioneers seriously.

 Books like [The Lean Startup](https://www.goodreads.com/book/show/10127019-the-lean-startup) challenged established IT project management dogma.
 Mantras like “Move fast and break things” seemed to be deliberately antagonistic to people who valued security and reliability.
 The “NoOps” subculture appeared to be calling for the mass firing of an entire function.
 Clickbait-y blog posts explicitly claimed that “[The Database Administrator is dead](https://thenextweb.com/news/dba-dead)”.